 What do you feel?
 What does it look like in your salon?
 Or maybe your new salon?
 Who are you working with?
 What do they say about your salon?

-Try to paint a picture in your head and feel what’s like to be there.
+Try to paint a picture in your head and feel what it’s like to be there.

-This is a picture you should try to come back to regularly.
-Try to find a few minutes once in a while to reflect on this picture.
+This is a picture you should try to revisit regularly.
+Find a few minutes once in a while to reflect on it.

 It will be a driving force for you.
 And it works subconsciously.